apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 1. NodePort
 2. ClusterIP
 3. LoadBalancer
+4.bHeadless: is a service which does not load balance between all of our pods, it just points to one pode. in yaml file we need to write ` ClusterIP: None `

 #### NodePort Service
 - Is a layer above ClusterIP, So you can use it for both external and inter-cluster connections